Decisions in a world where computing is commoditized

 Future is just behind the corner, just after the first production release

 This one is going to be short.
-If you're a business goal-oriented company that understands pay-per-invocation model and you want to bring new improvements quicker (time-to-market) then basically serverless is the right choice, unless:
+If you’re a business goal-oriented company that understands pay-per-invocation model, and you want to bring new improvements quicker (time to value) then basically serverless is the right choice, unless:

 I’m going to let you decide this point by yourself because some companies are able to keep launching new features ahead of their competition without serverless infrastructure, but at what cost?